The Story

 Your driving report card

-Focus worked by automatically detecting when you started driving, then if you would pick up your phone, a voice would come over your speaker asking you nicely to put down your phone.
-If you didn’t, that voice would get angier and more sarcastic.
-Yes, it was my voice and here is how it sounded:
+Focus worked by automatically detecting when you started driving.
+If you picked up your phone, a voice would come over your speaker asking you nicely to put down your phone.
+If you didn’t comply, that voice would get angier and more sarcastic.
+Here is how that sounded:

 • 😕